 The Hobbesian term “person” refers, in its most fundamental sense, to the capacity for agency.
 A twofold division thus emerges.
 Natural persons are persons whose words and actions are considered their own.
 Artificial persons are persons whose words and actions are considered as representing the words and actions of someone or something else – that is, artificial persons are representatives.
 Having established that artificial persons are representatives, Hobbes explains that the attribution of words and actions to someone/something other than the performing agent can be made either truly or by fiction.
-True attribution occurs when the entity represented has authorised its representation, which means that that entity is an author meeting the conditions of moral and legal responsibility, and has ownership of the words and actions uttered and undertaken in her name.
-By contrast, attribution by fiction occurs when the represented party cannot authorise its representation, but the actions of the representative are nonetheless held (by fiction) to be its own.
+True attribution occurs when the entity represented has authorized its representation, which means that that entity is an author meeting the conditions of moral and legal responsibility, and has ownership of the words and actions uttered and undertaken in her name.
+By contrast, attribution by fiction occurs when the represented party cannot authorize its representation, but the actions of the representative are nonetheless held (by fiction) to be its own.

-As the distinction between true representation and representation by fiction shows, at the core of Hobbes’s theory of representation lie the notions of authorisation and attributed action.
+As the distinction between true representation and representation by fiction shows, at the core of Hobbes’s theory of representation lie the notions of authorization and attributed action.
 Hobbes articulates these notions with reference to the simpler agency relationship, true representation:

 Of Persons Artificiall, some have their words and actions Owned by those whom they represent.
 And then the Person is the Actor; and he that owneth his words and actions, is the AUTHOR: In which case the Actor acteth by Authority.
 For that which in speaking of goods and possessions, is called an Owner, and in latine Dominus, in Greek Kurios, speaking of Actions, is called an Author.
 And as the Right of possession, is called Dominion; so the Right of doing any Action, is called AUTHORITY.
-So that by Authority, is always understood a Right of doing any act: and done by Authority, done by Commission, or Licence from him whose right it is.
-(Malcolm 2012, 244)
+So that by Authority, is always understood a Right of doing any act: and done by Authority, done by Commission, or Licence from him whose right it is (Malcolm 2012, 244; 1651, 81).

 Artificial persons are persons whose actions are attributed to the person being represented.
-True attribution occurs when the representative has been authorised by the person being represented and therefore the representative’s actions are really owned by the represented.
-In naming the representative and the represented engaging in true representation Hobbes resorts, once again, to a theatrically suggestive language of actors and authors: ‘And then the [authorised] Person [Artificiall] is the Actor; and he that owneth his words and actions, is the AUTHOR’ (Malcolm 2012, 244).
-In the process, the meaning of authorisation is being constructed, through an exploration of the ambiguity between two possible senses of “to own”, in the proprietary sense and in the liability sense: the person who authorises makes herself the owner of that which her selected representative does in her name (Green 2015, 27).
+True attribution occurs when the representative has been authorized by the person being represented and therefore the representative’s actions are really owned by the represented.
+In naming the representative and the represented engaging in true representation Hobbes resorts, once again, to a theatrically suggestive language of actors and authors: ‘And then the [authorized] Person [Artificiall] is the Actor; and he that owneth his words and actions, is the AUTHOR’ (Malcolm 2012, 244; 1651, 81).
+In the process, the meaning of authorization is being constructed, through an exploration of the ambiguity between two possible senses of “to own”, in the proprietary sense and in the liability sense: the person who authorizes makes herself the owner of that which her selected representative does in her name (Green 2015, 27).